 Tax Exempt - Opens the FOH Tax Exempt screen, into which you can enter a tax exempt number and remove exclusive taxes from the guest check.
-For Table Service, this button function is available only for the 'Close Screen' panel type and provides the same functionality as the button by the same

-© 2024 NCR Voyix.
-All rights reserved.
-NCR Voyix - Confidential Use and Disclose Solely Pursuant to Company Instructions name on the hard-coded Close screen that appears in Table Service.
+For Table Service, this button function is available only for the 'Close Screen' panel type and provides the same functionality as the button by the same name on the hard-coded Close screen that appears in Table Service.
 Related Options: You must select 'Apply tax exempt' under the 'Financial' group bar in Maintenance > Labor > Pos Access Levels and assign that access level to the job code for which the customized Close screen appears, to provide an employee assigned to the job code the ability to apply the tax exemption without manager approval.
 Documented Version: v14.1.